 How to test for hardware failures in a computer

 If you suspect a specific piece of hardware is not working correctly, click the appropriate links below.
 Otherwise, if you are unsure which hardware may have an issue, we suggest browsing through the whole document for a proper diagnosis.
-Although hardware failures most certainly may occur within your computer, it is important to check for as many software issues as you can before proceeding.
+Although hardware failures most certainly may occur in your computer, it is important to check for as many software issues as you can before proceeding.
 The fact is, most errors are caused by software (such as drivers) related problems, not by a failing hardware device.
 See basic troubleshooting for a good starting point.